September 17. Kazinform's timeline of major events

 EVENTS

-2007 – The decree on the establishment of joint-stock companies with 100% share of the state: The Caspian Social and Entrepreneurial Corporation NC (Aktau), Tobol Social and Entrepreneurial Corporation NC (Kostanay), and Batys Social and Entrepreneurial Corporation NC (Aktobe) is signed.
+2007 – FirstPresident of Kazakhstan-Elbasy Nursultan Nazarbayev signs the decree on the establishment of joint-stock companies with 100% share of the state: The Caspian Social and Entrepreneurial Corporation NC (Aktau), Tobol Social and Entrepreneurial Corporation NC (Kostanay), and Batys Social and Entrepreneurial Corporation NC (Aktobe).

-2010 - The Government of Kazakhstan and the UN ink the agreement exempting the holders of UN passports from visa requirements.
+2010 - The Government of Kazakhstan and the UN sign the agreement exempting the holders of UN passports from visa requirements.
 Kazakhstan becomes one of 26 countries that offer UN officials visa-free regime.

-2010 – Kazakhstan begins the development of the Tanbaly open-air museum-reserve, located 170 km north-west of the city of Almaty, in order to promote local tourism.
-Stone sculptures with petroglyphs become the main attraction of the Tanbaly open-air museum.
+2010 – Kazakhstan launches the creation of the Tanbaly open-air museum-reserve, located 170 km north-west of the city of Almaty.
+Stone sculptures with petroglyphs are the main attraction of the Tanbaly open-air museum.

-2010 – The inaugurating ceremony of the monument to Russian poet Alexander Pushkin is held in the city of Kostanay.
+2010 – The inauguration ceremony of the monument to Russian poet Alexander Pushkin is held in the city of Kostanay.
 The Russian Union of Writers gifts the monument to Kazakhstan.
-The monument is designed by Russian sculptor Nikolai-Kuznetsov-Muromskii.
+The monument is developed by Russian sculptor Nikolai-Kuznetsov-Muromskii.

-2011 – A monument to prominent statesmen of the 17-18th centuries Shon bi Edigeuly and Shorman bi Kushikuly is unveiled in Bayanaul in Pavlodar region.
+2011 – A monument to prominent statesmen of the 17-18th centuries Shon bi Edigeuly and Shorman bi Kushikuly is unveiled in Bayanaul, Pavlodar region.

-2016 – Renowned Kazakhstani boxer Kanat Islam is honored with the Medal «Namys» named after Bauyrzhan Momyshuly for promoting Kazakhstan abroad.
+2016 - Kazakhstani boxer Kanat Islam is honored with the Medal «Namys» named after Bauyrzhan Momyshuly for his merits in making Kazakhstan renowned globally.

 2019 – A delegation from Kazakhstan visits Damascus, Syria as part of the preparations for the celebration of the 1150th anniversary of great thinker Al-Farabi.

-2019 – A 2-m bronze monument to the first Kazakh female pilot and participant of the Great Patriotic War Khiuaz Dospanova is installed in Atyrau city.
+2019 – A monument to the first Kazakh female pilot and participant of the Great Patriotic War Khiuaz Dosspanova is installed in Atyrau city.